Harold Hazeldine, Private 3422, 1/7th Battalion, Cheshire Regiment

 At 8am on 10th August the Battalion was ordered to attack Hill 70.
 This was unsuccessful and the Battalion suffered severe losses.
 A second unsuccesssful attack took place at 5pm.

 The following day at 2.30pm the Brigade moved north, but the 7th Cheshires and 4th Welsh Regiments on the left were under attack so had to pull back.
-The 7th Cheshires remained in this position in trenches for several days, and Harold Hazeldine was killed in action on 13th August 1915, aged 22.
+The 7th Cheshires remained in this position in trenches for several days, and Private Hazeldine was killed in action on 13th August 1915, aged 22.
+His death was reported in the Macclesfield Times on 17 September 1915:

 Private Harold Hazeldine has no known grave and is commemorated on Panel Ref.
 75 to 77 on the Helles Memorial in Turkey.
-The Commonwealth War Graves Commission holds casualty details for Private Harold Hazeldine.
+The Commonwealth War Graves Commission holds casualty details for Private Harold Hazeldine, and he is listed on the Imperial War Museum’s Lives of the First World War website.